Find out about the support payment if you're required to self-isolate due to Covid-19 (coronavirus)

 About the support payment

-The government has announced a £500 Test and Trace Support Payment for certain people claiming qualifying benefits who are required by NHS Test and Trace to self-isolate to avoid coronavirus transmission.
+The government has introduced a £500 Test and Trace Support Payment for certain people claiming qualifying benefits who are required by NHS Test and Trace to self-isolate to avoid coronavirus transmission.

-The Test and Trace Support payment will close on 31 January 2021.
+The Test and Trace Support payment scheme will close on 30 June 2021.